see also Poem Profiler

 news headlines, menu items, etc. See Kenneth Goldsmith, "Head

-- Acrostic chance: Pick a book at random and
+- Acrostic chance: Pick a book and

 use title as acrostic key phrase.
 For each letter of key phrase